folababa100/short-lnk-meteor-course/readme.md

-Short Lnk
+# Short Lnk

-This is a meteor and react app which shortens url.
+This is=a link shortener built on Meteor and React.

+## Authors

+Andrew Mead